 Ask about a fire safe room in the building

 If you can’t evacuate, some colleges have a fire safe room you can stay in until you can receive help.
-While my building does not have one, I know of at least one college in Virginia that has this available for students.
-Read more about disability housing here, and more about questions to ask when choosing a college here.
+While my building does not have one, I know of at least one college in Virginia that has this available for students, and they are available in other states as well.

 If you can’t evacuate, call for help